nexpy/nexpy/doc/source/pythonshell.rst

   danger of a name clash with an NXfield method, *e.g.*, if the NXfield is called 'plot'.

-.. note:: To avoid name clashes with NXfield methods, dictionary assignment
+.. note:: When using the NeXpy GUI shell (see :doc:`pythongui`), it is possible
-          is the safest method to use in scripts.
+          to use tab completion to check for possible name clashes with NXfield methods.
+To avoid name clashes in scripts, use dictionary assignments.

 The data in an NXfield can be of type integer, float, or character.
 The type is normally inherited automatically from the data type of the Python object,